Skip to main content

 Create Price

-Create a new price
+Create a new price.

 InputCommentsDefault

-Product IdThe unique identifier of the product.
+Product IDThe unique identifier for the product.

-CurrencyThree-letter ISO currency code in lowercase (e.g., usd, eur, gbp).
+CurrencyThe three-letter ISO currency code in lowercase (e.g., usd, eur, gbp).

 Unit PriceThe price per unit in cents.